Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 1. `.husky/`: This is a git hooks enhancment tool.
 See [.Husky](#5._.husky)
 2. `node_modules/` \*_Generated_: A directory generated when running the `npm install` command.
 It contains all the dependencies of the project.
 3. `src/`: This is the directory you want to focus most of your attention on.
 It contains the following files and subdirectories:
    - `commands/`: Bot commands, sorted in subfolders.
-You can use the `_template.command.js` as a starting point.
+You can use the `_template.command.js` as a starting point when developing your own commands.
    - `events/`: Bot events.
 The most important one is the `interactionCreate` event.
    - `structures/`: Core structures for the bot.
-The subfolder `database/` contains the schemas and models for mongoose.
+The subfolder `database/` contains the schemas and models for the database.
 In `/handlers` you'll find the methods that imports and loads the commands and events.
    - `utils/`: Collection of utilitary methods used by the bot.
    - `yearzero/`: Contains the gamedata and all methods dedicated to the games.
      - `roller/`, `dice/`: The YZ roll engine and the defined dice.
+   - `config.js`: Configuration values for the bot.
+   - `constants.js`: Constant values for the bot.
 4. `static/`: The static directory contains assets.
 It rarely sees changes and contains the following subdirectories:
    - `assets/`: Pictures, icons, and other assets.
    - `fonts/`: Typography files.
 5. `tools/`: Other utilities not used by the game system.
 6. `.env`, `.env.example`: Your secret tokens and IDs are stored here.
+7. `.eslintignore`, `.gitignore`, `.prettierignore`: These are ignore files configured to ignore certain directories that do not require linting or configuring.
-7. `.editorconfig`, `.eslintrc`, `.gitattributes`, `.prettierrc`: These files achieve the same goal.
+8. `.editorconfig`, `.eslintrc`, `.gitattributes`, `.prettierrc`: These files achieve the same goal.
 They lint and format the code to comply with the style guide.
-8. `.eslintignore`, `.gitignore`, `.prettierignore`: These are ignore files configured to ignore certain directories that do not require linting or configuring.
 9. `bot.js`: Where it all begins.
-This is the first file.
+This is the entry point for the bot code.
 10. `CHANGELOG.md`: This file contains changes made up until the latest release.
 It is automatically generated when one of the admins bumps the version of the system.
 11. `CONTRIBUTING.md`: You are reading it.
-12. `.jsconfig.json` and `gulpfile.js`: These files contains the configuration for the scripts used by admins.
+12. `.jsconfig.json` and `gulpfile.js`: These files contains the configuration for the scripts used by the admins.
 13. `LICENSE`: The License file for the project.
 14. `package-lock.json` and `package.json`: These files are used by `npm` to configure the project, and track dependencies.
 15. `README.md`: The Readme and project page.
+16. `register.js`: The script for registered commands to Discord.
+17. `SUPPORTERS.md`: List of Patreon supporters which helped this project with their donations.
+We are grateful to them.

 ## :hammer_and_wrench: How do I contribute?